73% of Universal Credit Housing Association tenants in arrears

-A staggering 73% of Universal Credit (UC) tenants that rent from Housing Associations are in arrears compared to only 29% not on UC.
+A staggering 73% of Universal Credit (UC) Housing Association tenants are in arrears compared to only 29% not on UC.
 No wonder 62% of private landlords are unwilling to let to UC claimants.

 These figures have been collated by Sky News using figures from the National Housing Federation for their Line 18 investigation into welfare.